home-assistant/architecture/adr/0015-home-assistant-one.md

 Home Assistant One is the full installation of our all-inclusive home automation system.
 Best in class home automation is complemented with a UI for configuring your system, making backups and safe updates with automatic rollback.

-This is the general recommended installation method and the one that our website and documentation should be focused on.
+This is the generally recommended installation method and the one that our website and documentation should be focused on.

 ### Supported boards/hardware/machines

-- Raspberry Pi 2
 - Raspberry Pi 3 Model B and B+ 32bit
 - Raspberry Pi 3 Model B and B+ 64bit
 - Raspberry Pi 4 Model B 32bit